ke0m/jtk/README.md

 Once CUDA is installed, I recommend testing to see if your system can run OpenCL programs by downloading and installing the GPU Computing SDK code samples from [here](https://developer.nvidia.com/cuda-toolkit-32-downloads).

-Once the OpenCL drivers have been installed for your system, and you have your install location of the Mines JTK as the environment variable ```MINES_JTK_HOME ```
+Once the OpenCL drivers have been installed for your system, you can run the `LocalSmoothingFilterOpenCLDemo.py` jython script that demonstrates the use of
-, you can run the `LocalSmoothingFilterOpenCLDemo.py` demo jython script that demonstrates the use of OpenCL for the LocalSmoothingFilter found at
+OpenCL for the LocalSmoothingFilter found at `src/demo/jython/edu/mines/jtk/dsp`.
-`src/demo/jython/edu/mines/jtk/dsp`

 Below is the `readme.txt` file written by Professor Hale containing instructions on how to install the Mines JTK.